 Short Term Impacts, Long-Term Benefits

-The Springwater Trail will close for up to 120 days in summer 2015.
+The Springwater Trail will close for up to 120 days in summer 2018.
 Bicyclists and pedestrians will detour to surface streets.The closure will create heavier use on other Oaks Bottoms trails in sensitive wildlife areas.
 Trail users are required to stay on trails, leash dogs and respect Oaks Bottom wildlife.
+When the project is completed, trail improvements will include two new wildlife viewing platforms.

 - Lower Columbia River Estuary Partnership